Graduate Programs Overview

 Internationally Accredited Programs

-Albers has earned a reputation as one of the best business schools in the country.
+Albers has earned a reputation as one of the best business schools in the country, proven by our consistent MBA program rankings.
 We are an AACSB accredited school, a distinction held by only a small percentage of the country’s business schools.

 In its "Business School Rankings 2011," Bloomberg BusinessWeek ranked the Albers Professional MBA program among the top part-time MBA programs in the nation, placing it at 52nd.
 U.S. News & World Report, in their “America’s Best Graduate Schools 2014” edition, listed Albers 60th, making it one of the best part-time MBA programs in the nation.
 In addition, our accounting specialization is ranked 19th in the nation among the specializations rankings by U.S. News & World Report.